 Driving ownership at the school administration level is critical in creating a safe environment in schools, integrating mental health systematically, formulating an approach for student engagement and establishing referral pathways.
 Addressing the lack of information and capacity building to implement such programmes is important.
 More evidence should be generated to evaluate long-term outcomes and enable stakeholders to use well-evidenced indicators to measure impact on an ongoing basis.
 Given the complex nature of mental health, a multi-pronged approach is needed to design tools and evaluate long-term outcomes, and there is scope for more work in this space.
 Concerted efforts should be made to ensure that curricula are developed involving students, adapted to local contexts and needs, and delivered in a participatory and relatable manner.
 These aspects make up one of many components of the overall systemic solution to integrate mental health in schools.

-Advisor: Dr. Chetna Duggal, Associate Professor in the School of Human Ecology (SHE), Project Director, School Initiative for Mental Health Advocacy (SIMHA) & Rahbar, Tata Institute of Social Sciences (TISS)
+We are grateful to Dr. Chetna Duggal, Associate Professor in the School of Human Ecology (SHE), Project Director, School Initiative for Mental Health Advocacy (SIMHA) & Rahbar, Tata Institute of Social Sciences (TISS), for her valuable insights that helped shape this perspective.